Budget 2026 Is Over But These Income Tax & GST Mistakes Can Cost You for Years

 - Feb 3

-- 1 min read
+- 2 min read

 Every year, the Union Budget changes tax laws.
-But the real impact of those changes is felt years later through notices, penalties, and litigation.
+However, the real impact of those changes is often felt years later through notices, penalties, and litigation.
+After Budget 2026, many taxpayers and businesses will unknowingly make mistakes that seem small today but could become costly tomorrow.

-Mistake #1: Assuming New Income Tax Rules Apply Automatically
+Mistake 1: Assuming New Income Tax Rules Apply Automatically

 Budget amendments do not always apply on their own.
 Certain benefits, regimes, or deductions require active selection, declaration, or compliance.
+Failing to take the correct step at the right time can result in:

-Denial of benefit
+Denial of benefits

-Additional tax demand
+Additional tax demands

 Interest and penalties

-Mistake #2: Ignoring Transitional Income Provisions
+Mistake 2: Ignoring Transitional Income Provisions

 Income earned before and after amendments is often treated differently.
+Common errors include:

 Claiming deductions under the wrong regime